Take the first step in Your Career with Our Nursing Program in Tinley Park, Illinois

 Chamberlain accepts qualifying transfer credits, to see if you are eligible, request more information to work with an admissions representative.
 With a bachelor’s degree in another field, you can find out which qualifying transfer credits from your first degree can help you earn your BSN even faster.
 Plus, our admissions representatives can work with you to see if you’re eligible for financial aid.

-Yes, there are a variety of scholarship options available for our Tinley Park campus students.
+Yes, there are a variety of scholarship options available for our nursing programs near Chicago.
 Explore undergraduate and external scholarship opportunities or request more information to learn what financial aid options are available.
 Financial aid is available in the form of federal and private loans, scholarships, grants and work-study to those who qualify.

 The Tinley Park BSN program consists of a minimum of 122 credit hours: 56 credit hours in general education and 66 credit hours in the nursing major.